DR. KATIE ARFA

 In therapy, I work with each individual, family, or caregiver to create a plan that is specific to their health, condition, and situation.
-Together we then work to make small, manageable shifts that will help create change in habits, patterns, and beliefs that might be holding you back from your goals and/or contentment.
-For most of my clients, health and lifestyle habits are an integral part of treatment; folks who want to minimize medication find my approach to be a good fit.
+Together we then work to make small, manageable shifts that will help create change in habits, patterns, and beliefs that might be holding you back from feeling healthy and peaceful.
+For most of my clients, health and lifestyle habits are an integral part of treatment; folks who also want to minimize medication find my approach to be a good fit.

 HEALTH PSYCHOLOGY ASSESSMENTS

-Similar to neuropsychological testing, I perform comprehensive health assessments by gathering data about current medical condition(s), personal/health history, symptoms, mood, cognitive functioning, and lifestyle factors, etc. I then write up a detailed report, integrating all of the information and breaking down how (based on the science) your brain, body, and lifestyle habits are all affecting your overall health.
-In addition to identifying patterns in your health, I also provide individualized recommendations and resources to help you solve the problem you're facing.
+Similar to neuropsychological testing, I perform comprehensive health assessments by gathering data about current medical condition(s), personal/health history, symptoms, mood, cognitive functioning, and lifestyle factors, etc. Then I write up a detailed report, integrating all of the information and outlining how your brain, body, and lifestyle habits are all influencing your sense of health.
+In addition to identifying patterns that are keeping you stuck, I also provide individualized recommendations and resources to help you resolve the factors that are making you feel bad.

-This is a cutting edge approach to improving a person's health that you may not be able to find anywhere else.
+This is a cutting edge approach to improving your health that you may not be able to find anywhere else.

 CONSULTING, SPEAKING, AND PROGRAMMING

 I provide consulting, speaking, and programming services to individuals, organizations, and schools who are seeking motivating and engaging expertise on health, lifestyle habits, and brain functioning.
 Typical topics include optimizing work/life/brain functioning through exercise, nutrition, sleep hygiene, stress management, meditation, and relationships.
 I love to tailor my content for each specific audience so that they walk away feeling interested and motivated to make changes.